gopher-fleece/gleece/docs/STEPBYSTEP.md

-## Step by Step Gin REST Server Example
+## Gleece Step by Step Instructions

-Assuming you already have a REST server using Gin, a simple server might look like this:
+Assuming you already have a REST server, a simple server might look like this:

+Example in `Gin`:

 ```go
 package main